Early Years: A work-based Foundation Degree, considered a full time course with part time attendance.

 Julie’s social work background, direct work with young children and experience as a Government advisor, independent consultant and author has equipped her with the knowledge and competence to teach to a very high standard.
 Julie is an experienced and well qualified HE Lecturer across a broad range of subjects.
 She is passionate about good quality, academic learning & practice development and dedicated to supporting the students she teaches so that they fulfil their potential.

 Norma is a registered Health Play Specialist and experienced HE lecturer with an MA in Education.
 She represents the profession of Health Play Specialists on a national level and endeavours to share her professional experiences with the students she has the pleasure of teaching.

 The Kingston University Foundation Degree in Early Years is a professionally recognised two-year degree that is highly valued by employers.
 It is delivered here at NESCOT on behalf of Kingston University.
 The Early Years Foundation degree is specifically designed for Early Years practitioners who have an appropriate Level 3 qualification and that are currently working, or volunteering, 16 hours per week within the Early Years Foundation Stage.

 What will I study?

 This course will equip you with higher level skills and a sound knowledge of areas relevant to your work including local and national statutory frameworks, theories of learning, collaborative working with agencies and families, educational systems and a deeper understanding of child development, observation and assessment.
 You will reflect upon your practice of working with babies and children from birth to five years with opportunities to explore and develop an in-depth understanding of safeguarding, child protection, ethics and diversity.
-Flexible study will enable you to engage with a wide range of reading and you will develop essential skills of academic writing, planning your studies, engagement with research and critical reflection and analysis of both your practice and reading.
+Assessment is conducted through written assignments and practical presentations focusing on current working practice.